-• if the employer has used the services of a third party to conduct the recruitment effort, the third party must meet provincial licensing requirements.
+- the level of scrutiny exercised when verifying the qualifications of all potential candidates - if the employer has used the services of a third party to conduct the recruitment effort, the third party must meet provincial licensing requirements.

 Please note that positions that require the employee to spend the majority of time outside of B.C. do not qualify.